Search

 There are two standard ways to represent a graph in code, and you should know both because the AI will ask (or assume) one or the other.

 Adjacency list — each node stores a list of its neighbors.
-This is the default for most interview problems because it's memory-efficient for sparse graphs (which most real-world graphs are).
+This is the default for most interview problems because it's memory-efficient for sparse graphs (not only does this apply to most real-world graphs, but it also means that it's tractable to include test cases with largish graphs without requiring huge binaries).

 graph = {